 I read various comments, but the same as everything else in life, you really have to experience it personally, to be able to decide what’s best for you.
 As you will see, what was good for some people, may not have been good for you and it definitely wasn’t good for me.

 The day when I arrived to Kusadasi, it was already mid afternoon when I reached my hotel, but I didn’t want to stay by the pool, I wanted to go for a swim in the sea.
 The Ladies Beach is Kusadasi’s city beach, although it’s not really in the city centre and you have to use some transport to get there.
-It’s also possible to walk, but it’s a long walk and I wouldn’t suggest it, especially if it’s hot.
+It’s also possible to walk to the beach, but it’s a long walk and I wouldn’t suggest it, especially if it’s hot.

 It’s called the Ladies Beach, because only women could use it in the past.
 Obviously, everyone can use it now.

 It was around 4pm when I arrived to this beach.
-It’s impossible for me to convey a shock that I had when I saw the beach so packed with people, that it took me half an hour to find a bit of a space for my towel.
+It’s impossible for me to convey a shock that I had when I saw the beach so packed with people.
+It took half an hour for me to find a bit of a space for my towel.
 At one point, I wanted to give up and return to the hotel, but I felt so hot and I needed to go for a swim, to cool down.
-In the end, I somehow managed to find some space and as the time passed by, a lot of people started to leave the beach.
+In the end, I somehow managed to find a bit of space and, as the time passed by, a lot of people started to leave the beach.

 Towards the end of the day, the beach became much more pleasant.
 I even managed to move under one of the beach umbrellas.